carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .callout}

 ## Dealing with Missing Data
+So far, we have visualized a band of a Sentinel-2 scene and calculated its statistics.
+However, we need to take missing data into account.
+Raster data often has a "no data value" associated with it and for raster datasets read in by `rioxarray`.
+This value is referred to as `nodata`.
+This is a value assigned to pixels where data is missing or no data were collected.
+There can be different cases that cause missing data, and it's common for other values in a raster to represent different cases.
+The most common example is missing data at the edges of rasters.

+By default the shape of a raster is always rectangular.
+So if we have a dataset that has a shape that isn't rectangular, some pixels at the edge of the raster will have no data values.
+This often happens when the data were collected by a sensor which only flew over some part of a defined region.

-So far: we have visualized a band of a Sentinel-2 scene, and calculated its statistics.
-However, there is one thing we also need to take into account: the missing value.
-As we have seen in the `raster_ams_b9.rio.nodata` field: the missing value is 0.
-Therefore when we plot the band data, or calculate the statistics, the missing value was not distinguished from the other values.
-Therefore, they may cause some unexpected results.
-For example, in the percentile we just calculated, the 25% percentile is still 0.
-This may simply refecting we have a lot of missing data in the raster.
+As we have seen above, the `nodata` value of this dataset (`raster_ams_b9.rio.nodata`) is 0.
+When we have plotted the band data, or calculated statistics, the missing value was not distinguished from other values.
+Missing data may cause some unexpected results.
+For example, the 25th percentile we just calculated was 0, probably reflecting the presence of a lot of missing data in the raster.

-An option to distinguish missing values from real data, is to use `nan` values to represent them.
+To distinguish missing data from real data, one possible way is to use `nan` to represent them.
 This can be done by specifying `masked=True` when loading the raster:
 ~~~
 raster_ams_b9 = rioxarray.open_rasterio(items[0].assets["B09"].href, masked=True)
 ~~~